-Palo – This is the adults-only fine dining experience aboard the Disney Magic, with a $25 per guest surcharge.
+Palo– This is the adults-only fine dining experience aboard the Disney Magic, with a per guest surcharge.
 It is soooo worth that surcharge that you should not even hesitate to make reservations here.
-Seriously, so many people pass on Palo because they already paid a lot for the cruise and want to take advantage of the “free” dining (really dining built into the cost of the cruise), but Palo is worth more than a $25 price bump as compared to the other restaurants.
+Seriously, so many people pass on Palo because they already paid a lot for the cruise and want to take advantage of the “free” dining (really dining built into the cost of the cruise), but Palo is worth the added cost as compared to the other restaurants.
 Do it.
 You will not regret it.

 Carioca’s – We skipped Carioca’s for Palo during our rotational dining, having heard that it was the least impressive restaurant on the Disney Magic.
 It is themed to be an outdoor marketplace set in Rio, and transforms from day to night as it changes from day to night on the ship.
-The name comes from Jose, the parrot from The Three Cabelleros.
+The name comes from Jose, the parrot from The Three Caballeros.
 We were in here once outside of the rotational dining, and it seemed like an interesting concept.
-(Here’s GoofyTips’ review of Carioca’s.)

 In addition to the rotational dining, here are the other restaurants on the Disney Magic: